aatayde/100DaysOfCode/files/Day080/README.md

 - to log intersection of entries, set conditional using isIntersecting
 - isIntersecting is a boolean which returns true or false
 - so if isIntersecting do the thing, which is animate, else return to previous state.
+- observe the elements intersecting by observing each element with the hidden class.